alexdesousa/ip_locator/README.md

 "84559520","84559527","ES","SPAIN"
 (...)
 ```
-Each line is a record and the values go in the following order:
+Each line is a record and the values go in the following order: start IP, end IP, country code, country name.
-1. Start IP.
-2. End IP.
-3. Contry code.
-4. Country name.